grafana/metrictank/devdocs/expr.md

 ## Management of point slices

+The `models.Series` type, even when passed by value, has a few fields that need special attention:
-The `models.Series` attribute `Datapoints []schema.Point` needs special atention:
+* `Datapoints []schema.Point`

-many processing functions will transform some of the points in datapoint slices. logically speaking, some output values are different than their input values, while some may remain the same. they need a place to store their output.
+* `Tags       map[string]string`
+* `Meta       SeriesMeta`

+Many processing functions will want to return an output series that differs from the input, in terms of (some of the) datapoints may have changed value, tags or metadata.
+They need a place to store their output but we cannot simply operate on the input series, or even a copy of it, as the underlying datastructures are shared.

 Goals:
-* processing functions should not modify data in slices if those slices need to remain original (e.g. because they're re-used later)
+* processing functions should not modify data if that data needs to remain original (e.g. because of re-use of the same input data elsewhere)
-* minimize allocations of new slices foremost and data copying (if point in= point out) as a smaller concern
+* minimize allocations of new structures foremost
+* minimize data copying as a smaller concern
 * simple code

 there's 2 main choices:

 1) copy-on-write:
-- each function does not modify data in their inputs, they allocate new slices (or better: get from pool) in which they should store their output point values
+- each function does not modify data in their inputs, they allocate new structures (or possibly get from pool) if there's differences with input
 - storing output data into new slice can typically be done in same pass as processing the input data
 - if you have lots of processing steps (graphite function calls) in a row, we will be creating more slices and copy data (for unmodified points) than strictly necessary.
 - getting a slice from the pool may cause a stall if it's not large enough and runtime needs to re-allocate and copy